 No matter how observant (or not) an individual is during the rest of the year, something about Passover brings Jews home to their traditions.

 The festival of Passover honors the biblical departure of the Jews from years of slavery in Egypt and is celebrated with a ritual meal called a Seder.
 The word Seder means “order” in Hebrew and the 15 steps of the Passover Seder ritual must be performed in a specific order, with explicit prayers and particular foods accompanying each one.

-The Seder is Friday, April 3, beginning at 7:30pm and running until late into the night.
 Space is limited and history says that this annual event fills up quickly, so you should reserve spots for you and your family now.

 $36 per adult, $20 per child.
 Pricing goes up on April 10!